Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 ---

-> A language should ideally support many concepts in a well-factored way, so that the programmer can choose the right concepts wheneverthey are needed without being encumbered by the others
+> A language should ideally support many concepts in a well-factored way, so that the programmer can choose the right concepts whenever they are needed without being encumbered by the others.

+' add citation
 ' called multiparadigm programming,
 ' 'in our experience it is clear that it should be the normal way of programming